-We have audited the accompanying financial report of Nagambie Mining Limited (the "company"), which comprises the statement of financial position as at 30 June 2011, the statement of comprehensive income, the statement of changes in equity and cash flow statement for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration of the company and the consolidated entity comprising the company and the entities it controlled at the year's end or from time to time during the financial year.
+We have audited the accompanying consolidated financial report of comprising Nagambie Mining Limited (the Company) and the entities it controlled at year's end or from time to time during the financial year (the consolidated entity).
+The consolidated financial report comprises the statement of financial position as at 30 June 2012, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration.